Deep Learning for Bayesian Optimization of Scientific Problems with High-Dimensional Structure: Conclusion

-\section{Acknowledgements}
+\subsubsection{Acknowledgements}

-The authors would like to acknowledge Rodolphe Jenatton, Thomas Christensen, Andrew Ma, Rumen Dangsovski, Charles Roques-Carmes, and Mohammed Benzaouia for fruitful conversations.
-The authors acknowledge the MIT SuperCloud and Lincoln Laboratory Supercomputing Center for providing (HPC, database, consultation) resources that have contributed to the research results reported within this paper/report.
+The authors would like to acknowledge Rodolphe Jenatton, Thomas Christensen, Andrew Ma, Rumen Dangovski, Joy Zeng, Tin D. Nguyen, Charles Roques-Carmes, and Mohammed Benzaouia for fruitful conversations.
+The authors acknowledge the MIT SuperCloud and Lincoln Laboratory Supercomputing Center for providing HPC resources that have contributed to the research results reported within this paper.
 This work is supported in part by the the National Science Foundation under Cooperative Agreement PHY-2019786 (The NSF AI Institute for Artificial Intelligence and Fundamental Interactions, \url{http://iaifi.org/}).
 This research was also sponsored in part by the Department of Defense through the National Defense Science \& Engineering Graduate Fellowship (NDSEG) Program.
-It is also based upon work supported in part by the U.S. Army Research Office through the Institute for Soldier Nanotechnologies at MIT, under Collaborative Agreement Number W911NF-18-2-0048.
+This material is based upon work partly supported by the Air Force Office of Scientific Research under the award number FA9550-21-1-0317, as well partly supported by the US Office of Naval Research (ONR) Multidisciplinary University Research Initiative (MURI) grant N0 0014-20-1-2325 on Robust Photonic Materials with High-Order Topological Protection It is also based upon work supported in part by the U.S. Army Research Office through the Institute for Soldier Nanotechnologies at MIT, under Collaborative Agreement Number W911NF-18-2-0048.
 Research was sponsored by the United States Air Force Research Laboratory and the United States Air Force Artificial Intelligence Accelerator and was accomplished under Cooperative Agreement Number FA8750-19-2-1000.
 The views and conclusions contained in this document are those of the authors and should not be interpreted as representing the official policies, either expressed or implied, of the United States Air Force or the U.S. Government.
 The U.S. Government is authorized to reproduce and distribute reprints for Government purposes notwithstanding any copyright notation herein.